TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 83/Psalms 83.17.md

 ---

-Let them be put to shame and dismayed for ever; Yea, let them be confounded and perish;
+Let them be disappointed and dismayed forever.
+Yes, let them be confounded and perish;